Skip to main content

 Do we keep trapping?
 If you are in the more northern states occupied by pigs, you still have a good last push to remove pigs before bud-break.
 If you are in a situation like much of Texas with horrible drought conditions, definitely keep trapping.
 Drought conditions are excellent for catching hungry pigs.

 Do we take a break from catching pigs?
 Well, that is going to depend on your situation.
 If you have the luxury of a wet spring and everything is greening up like it should then, yes, a short break may be a good idea.
 That does not mean to do nothing.
 If catch efficiency is going down due to other plentiful food sources, don’t educate pigs by throwing everything at them to coax them to a trap location when there are other more nutritious options available.
 Forcing pigs will only educate them.
 If you decide to take a short break from “rehabilitating” pigs, it is a great time to do a few other things.
 One is to move locations if necessary.
 While the ground is a bit softer than in summer, put posts in the ground where you suspect you could be catching pigs in the summer.
 Don’t start baiting just yet, though.
 Wait until the flush of spring starts to wane and natural nutritional quality starts to drop.
-Also, during this hiatus, you can go through your Brig and take care of any maintenance that may need attention and put a game plan in place for the summer.
+Also, during this hiatus, you can go through your Pig Brig Trap and take care of any maintenance that may need attention and put a game plan in place for the summer.

 Do we reassess what has happened with regard to catching pigs over the winter?
 Yes!
 Reflecting on the experiences of catching pigs during the winter will help set the plan for next winter.
 Record what you did and how pigs responded.
 It’s difficult to remember the specific details from one winter to the next, so log the experience as an outline for the next plan.
 Start observing other native species.
 As a result of catching pigs, are you seeing more deer fawns, turkey poults, quail chicks, and/or wildflowers?
 Yes, I said wildflowers.
 But before you start next-level laughing, think about what the nutritional base for the deer, turkey, and quail are.
 A wildflower may be a weed to us, but for deer, it is ice cream!
 New poults and chicks need wildflowers early in life as easy hiding grounds and then later as a food source.